Moana Pasifika's Covid outbreak grows as Super Rugby debut faces deadline

 "Anything more and it's not really a Moana Pasifika team.
 When it starts to get to those levels, we'd probably take it off the table and do what's right for our team."

-While the squad used online group workouts, yoga and Pilates sessions to maintain mental and physical fitness during their 10 days isolation, the prospect of uncontested scrums against the Chiefs is on the table with props and hookers lacking the usual contact conditioning on their necks and shoulders.
+While the squad used online group workouts, yoga and Pilates sessions to maintain mental and physical fitness during their 10 days isolation, the prospect of uncontested scrums against the Chiefs is possible with props and hookers lacking the usual contact conditioning on their necks and shoulders.

 "That was always going to be a question which we couldn't answer straight away that's why we asked for the deadline to be Wednesday.